From the Daily Mail.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

 STATUS QUO 12 Gold Bars (1980 UK vinyl LP featuring a compilation of twelve classic Quo hits, including Rockin' All Over The World, Down, Down, Roll Over, Lay Down, Whatever You Want & more.
-The picture sleeve is Excellent with light shelf wear & the vinyl shows only minor signs of play QUOTV1)
+The picture sleeve & vinyl are in superb Excellent condition QUOTV1)

 Be the first to comment